 Fall, Spring (1-4) Staff.
-Prerequisite: ENST 101.
+Prerequisite: ENSP 101.

 This course is an in-depth look at an important issue of environmental science and policy.
 The topics to be considered will be announced prior to the beginning of the semester.
 The course is primarily designed for sophomores and juniors who have taken Introduction to Environmental Science and Policy.
+ENSP 249 can be repeated for credit if the topic changes.
 Some topics will include a required weekly laboratory session.
+In past year it has been common for us to count GEOL 305 Environmental Geology as an ENSP 249 class.